longpractice/BoostGraphX/README.md

 #### Keypoints:

-1. Unit testing.
+1. __Unit testing__.
 Reliability of C++ code is very important.
 All methods are unit-tested.
 The unit tests are in a seperate repo: https://github.com/longpractice/TestBoostGraphX

-2. Genericity.
+2. __Genericity__.
 Just as boost graph library, my generic template methods adapts to your type system in the most convenient way.

-3. Algorithm/Data Structure Efficiency.
+3. __Algorithm/Data Structure Efficiency__.
 The algorithms and data structures are carefully designed and profiled to guarantee a good memory and time efficiency.
 STL is frequently used a lot, but carefully not to slow things down.
 C++ is also evolving.
 I keep an eye on new changes such the polymorphic allocator and polymorphic containers.
 It is not ideal now, but it would give a huge boost of performance(maybe in C++20 or later).

 ---